What Is Quiz Bowl?

 Quiz bowl tournaments can be interscholastic meets or intramural events designed for students at a single school.
 Some tournaments are based on athletic conferences, cities, and other groupings of teams.

-NAQT is a company run by former players and coaches that provides tournament questions, practice questions, rules, and guidance to all manner of quiz bowl tournaments, from casual competitions among fraternities to intense national championships for the best teams in the country.
+NAQT is a company run by former players and coaches that provides tournament questions, practice material, rules, and guidance to all manner of quiz bowl tournaments, from casual competitions among fraternities to intense national championships for the best teams in the country.

 For schools interested in serious competition, NAQT runs annual national championships at the middle school, high school, community college, and collegiate levels, as well as a tournament specifically for small high schools.

 There are a myriad of ways in which one can get involved staff quiz bowl: any school (or homeschool group) can start a team, local tournaments can always use extra readers, and NAQT hires new writers every summer.